yamnor/mdsplit/README.md

 # mdsplit: Markdown Splitter for mdBook

 ## Overview

 `mdsplit` is a preprocessor script for [mdBook](https://github.com/rust-lang/mdBook), designed to parse a single long Markdown file and split it into parts, sections, and subsections.
-It recognizes and organizes content based on header levels: `#` for parts, `##` for sections, `###` for subsections, and retains the original levels for headers level 4 and beyond.
+It recognizes and organizes content based on header levels: `#` for parts, `##` for sections, `###` for subsections.

 - The first output page is named `index.html`.
 - Subsequent pages are named according to their order (e.g., `2.html`, `3.html`, etc.).